 Suppose you’re transferring the ownership of real estate or motor vehicles.
 In that case, you can expect to go through a lot of legal paperwork.
 This includes providing an original death certificate.
 You’ll also need to prove you’re the legal beneficiary of this property.
 Hold onto any loan information in case you come across the car loan death clause.

-When completing tax returns for your loved one after his or her death, you’ll likely need to submit a death certificate with this as well.
-This is something the government already knows about, but the information also needs to be stored with the IRS.
+When completing tax returns for your loved one after his or her death, you might need to submit a death certificate with this as well.
+You don't have to worry about this for federal taxes, but you should check with your state rules to determine if they need a copy or not.

 7. Transferring human remains